Danton Heinen

-Danton Heinen (born July 5, 1995) is a Canadian professional ice hockey left winger for the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
+Danton Heinen (born July 5, 1995) is a Canadian professional ice hockey player who is a left winger for the Columbus Blue Jackets of the National Hockey League (NHL).
 He was selected by the Boston Bruins in the fourth round, 116th overall, of the 2014 NHL entry draft.

 Growing up in Langley, British Columbia, Heinen played with the Richmond Sockeyes in the Pacific Junior Hockey League and junior ice hockey in the British Columbia Hockey League (BCHL) for the Merritt Centennials and Surrey Eagles.
 After graduating from high school, Heinen earned a scholarship to play for the Denver Pioneers men's ice hockey team.
 During his short collegiate career, Heinen earned NCHC Rookie of the Year in the 2014–15 season and NCHC Forward of the Year in the 2015–16 season.
 He concluded his amateur career in 2016 by signing an entry-level contract with the Bruins.

 Following college, Heinen joined the Boston Bruins' American Hockey League (AHL) affiliate, the Providence Bruins.
 He spent his first three seasons moving between the AHL and NHL levels before becoming a mainstay on the Bruins' lineup during the 2018–19 season.
 On February 24, 2020, while in his fourth season with the Bruins, Heinen was dealt to the Anaheim Ducks in exchange for Nick Ritchie.
-After playing one season with the Ducks, Heinen signed a one-year contract with the Pittsburgh Penguins.
-After his first year in Pittsburgh, he signed another one-year contract with the Penguins.
+After playing one season with the Ducks, Heinen signed a one-year contract with the Pittsburgh Penguins, subsequently signing an extension the following offseason.
+He returned to the Bruins the following season, before signing a two-year contract with the Vancouver Canucks; however, during his first season in Vancouver, he was traded back to Pittsburgh.
+Midway through the following season, Pittsburgh traded him to Columbus.